-Central Air conditioning Systems
+Central AC Systems

 Central AC Systems are used to cool and heat all rooms in a property at one or more set Temperatures.
 A common configuration consists of an outside unit called a condenser and an inside unit called an air handler or furnace.
 These type of systems are also called a split system.